-Tips on Portfolios to Document Impact in Leadership, Extension, Service and Innovation
+Tips on Portfolios to Document Impact of Leadership, Extension, Service and Innovation

-If administrative leadership or other service duties make up a significant portion of your workload distribution, submit Section 7: The Portfolio to Document Leadership, Extension, Service and Innovation.
-This portfolio provides an opportunity to document the scope, quality, and impact of your contributions in areas that are beyond teaching, scholarly activity, or clinical activities.
-This section may include a description and evidence of community and economic impact in extension, position effectiveness or innovations in translational or applied research and/or patent inventions.
+If extension, position effectiveness, administrative leadership, or other service duties make up a significant portion of your workload, submit Section 7: The Portfolio to Document Leadership, Extension, Service and Innovation.
+This portfolio provides an opportunity to document the scope, quality, and impact of your contributions in areas that are beyond the traditional academic community.
+This section may include description and evidence of community and economic impact in extension, position effectiveness or innovations in translational or applied research and/or patent inventions.
 This portfolio can also be used to document administrative service.
 One example of administrative impact may be shown through the development of new programs and initiatives, by including a description, as well as evidence of growth and impact.
-Given that this section is a portfolio, it is common that candidates will provide examples of their work in this area.
+Given that this section is a portfolio it is common that candidates will provide examples of their work in this area.
 Candidates should consult our resource page on the Inclusive View of Scholarship.
 Section 7 contains a brief, not exhaustive, list of types of materials that are well-suited to include in this section.